VAID: Indexing View Designs in Visual Analytics System: Preliminary Study

-During the study, we surveyed users' preferences for data, tasks, and visualizations for searching visualization designs of interest, as shown in \autoref{fig:preference}(right).
+During the study, we also surveyed users' choices for data, tasks, and visualizations for searching visualization designs of interest.
+The results are shown in Fig.~\ref{fig:preference}.

 \textbf{``Data'' is the most preferred.} We discovered that 6 out of 12 participants ranked the data first, and five participants ranked it second.
 The participants all agreed that data is the most critical factor to consider during visualization design.
 P4, a senior urban planning analyst, commented that ``\textit{data and algorithms are the most critical from the perspective of an expert}''.
-The other two seniors, P10 and P11, held a similar opinion.
-P5, a junior, also regarded the data as her priority consideration for visual design, saying that ``\textit{the same data could be represented with different visual representations}''.
-However, knowing how many columns with different data types are encoded seems insufficient.
-P10 commented, ``in real scenarios, data transformation would be performed, and it might be more important to tell how the data are mapped to the visual channels''.
+The other two seniors, \workshop{P10} and \workshop{P11}, held a similar opinion. \workshop{P5}, a junior, also regarded the data as her priority consideration for visual design, saying that ``\textit{the same data could be represented with different visual representations}''.
+However, knowing how many columns with different data types are encoded seems insufficient. \workshop{P10} commented, ``in real scenarios, data transformation would be performed, and it might be more important to tell how the data are mapped to the visual channels''.

-\textbf{``Visualizations'' are more preferred by designers.} Four participants ranked visualization first, and three of them (P1, P3, P12) are senior designers with bachelor's degrees in design.
-An advantage of searching by visualization types is the consistency between the expectation and outputs.
-P1 liked searching by visualizations because ``\textit{visualizations are very intuitive for understanding and I can imagine what results will appear}''.
-Among three dimensions, P3 highlighted his preference for visualization:`` when I search by visualization, I prefer an exact match and exclude all designs without my selection''.
+\textbf{``Visualizations'' are more preferred by designers.} Four participants ranked visualization first, and three of them (\workshop{P1, P3, P12}) are senior designers with bachelor's degrees in design.
+An advantage of searching by visualization types is the consistency between the expectations and outputs. \workshop{P1} liked searching by visualizations because ``\textit{visualizations are very intuitive for understanding and I can imagine what results will appear}''.
+Among three dimensions, \workshop{P3} highlighted his preference for visualization:``when I search by visualization, I prefer an exact match and exclude all designs without my selection''.
 However, before applying the retrieved designs to their own scenarios, users have to understand the visual encodings.
-Both junior (P2, P3) and senior (P10, P11) Ph.D. students encountered problems understanding retrieved designs.
-P2 appreciated the textual explanation about the data types and task types, commenting that ``\textit{the indication of visual encoding helps me to understand the design easily}''.
+Both junior (\workshop{P2, P3}) and senior (\workshop{P10, P11}) Ph.D. students encountered problems understanding retrieved designs. \workshop{P2} appreciated the textual explanation about the data types and task types, commenting that ``\textit{the indication of visual encoding helps me to understand the design easily}''.
+They expected more detailed descriptions of the visualizations, not only the types.